youtube/cobalt/cobalt/site/docs/development/setup-linux.md

     export PYTHONPATH="/fullpathto/cobalt:${PYTHONPATH}"
     ```

-    You should also run the above command in your termainal so it's available
+    You should also run the above command in your terminal so it's available
     immediately, rather than when you next login.

 ### Set up Developer Tools